cinyee1214/Operating-Systems/README.md

 # Operating-Systems
-This is a repo contains c++ codes for labs of OS.
+This is a repo contains cpp source code and makefiles for each lab of OS.